16+ Simple Flow Chart Templates in Word

 All these examples are also available to download for free as Microsoft Publisher documents.
-You can use MS Word or any other word processor that supports the format to draft the most basic company flow charts for most purposes.
+You can use MS Word format or any other word processor that supports the format to draft the most basic company flow charts for most purposes.
 This makes them fully customizable for your specific needs.